datanav/docs/overview.rst

 In Sesam every part of the dataflow, storage and management is highly standardized and defined declaratively.
-There is no code, only structured configuration, stored as data, which instructs the platform how to collect data, how to transform them, and where to move them.
+There is no code, only structured configuration, stored as data, which instructs the platform how to collect data, how to connect and enrich them, and how to share them.
 This makes the master data management completely transparent, and even the most complicated dataflow self-documented.
 All data can be traced back to its origin, inspected at any point in a flow, and the